The Critic: Production

+Broadcast

 The Critic was "the first major non-family sitcom animated program to appear in primetime."
 The show started out on ABC on January 26, 1994, where it aired 13 episodes.
-It was cancelled by the network after half a season, and was then moved onto Fox the following year where it ran for another ten-episode season.
-Around this time, it was included in a "shameless plug" crossover with The Simpsons (in their episode "A Star Is Burns") and assumed the timeslot immediately after the show in the TV schedule, in an attempt to popularize it.
-But despite improvement of the ratings, Fox moved it to a different timeslot after five episodes, and also cancelled it after this run had finished airing in May 1995.
-According to The TV IV, nine scripts were already written for the planned third season and the show was going to be moved to UPN, but an agreement was not reached.
-Also, Fox refused to officially cancel the show until much later.
-The show was not renewed on any network, and effectively became cancelled.
-The show returned in Flash-animated webisode form in 2000–2001, for a third season with 10 three- to five-minute installments.
-Apparently, it aired on Cartoon Network Spain around 2000-2001 on late-nights, alongside Duckman, months before Adult Swim was launched in the US.
+It was cancelled by the network after half a season and was then moved onto Fox the following year, where it ran for another ten-episode season.
+Around this time, in an attempt to popularize the show, it was included in a "shameless plug" crossover with The Simpsons (in their episode "A Star Is Burns") and was scheduled in the timeslot immediately after The Simpsons.
+But despite improvement of the ratings, Fox moved it to a different timeslot after five episodes and also cancelled it after this run had finished airing in May 1995.
+According to The TV IV, nine scripts were already written for the planned third season, and the show was going to be moved to UPN, but an agreement was not reached.
+Fox refused to officially cancel the show until much later.
+The show was not renewed on any network and effectively became cancelled.
+The show returned in Flash-animated webisode form in 2000–2001, for a third season, with 10 three- to five-minute installments.
+In Spain, it aired on Canal+ in the 1990s and on Cartoon Network from 2000 to 2001 through a nightly block aimed at adults, vaguely as a pre-beta to Adult Swim, both times alongside Duckman.